mattermost/mattermost-load-test-ng/docs/external_auth_providers.md

 ## Enabling the Keycloak server

-In order to enable the deployment of the Keycloak server (and configuration of the Mattermost instance to go along with it) you only need to set the `ExernalAuthProviderSettings.InstanceCount` section to `1` in the deployer configuration.
+In order to enable the deployment of the Keycloak server (and configuration of the Mattermost instance to go along with it) you only need to set the `ExernalAuthProviderSettings.Enabled` setting to `true` in the deployer configuration.

 ## The keycloak realm